 - Parking on property in unpaved areas

 You can learn more about each of these violations by reading this document.

 In addition to these violations, the Department of Neighborhoods also works with the SSL Police Department to prevent, report, and remove graffiti from residential and municipal buildings.

 To report graffiti, please call SSLPD Dispatch at 801-840-4000.

 Our team of professionals is here to help keep the city safe, clean and beautiful.
-If you have any complaints or concerns regarding any issue of an ordinance nature, please call the Department of Neighborhoods at 801-412-3652.
+If you have any complaints or concerns regarding any issue of an ordinance nature, please call the Department of Neighborhoods at 801-464-6757.
 Make sure to leave your name, phone number, address, as well as the reason for your call, and someone will get back to you as soon as possible.
-You may also contact the Ordinance Enforcement Officer (see sidebar) for your area.
+You may also contact an Ordinance Enforcement Officer (see sidebar).

 You can help us by reporting problem properties and abandoned or questionable vehicles, and by maintaining your property's landscaping.

 Who should I call if there is a car parked on the street, blocking traffic?